Alex Lowry: Club career

 Lowry is a product of the Rangers youth system, having joined the club as a ten year old.
 He played in the junior and B team and signed a contract with the club until the summer of 2023.

 Lowry made his first-team debut for Rangers on 21 January 2022, in a Scottish Cup match against Stirling Albion, coming on as a first half substitute for Ianis Hagi.
 He also scored the opening goal of the match in the 31st minute.
 Lowry then started the following match for Rangers, a Scottish Premiership tie against Livingston, playing the full match in midfield.
 In May 2022, he signed a new contract with Rangers that is due to run until 2025.

+Lowry joined Heart of Midlothian on loan on 4 August 2023.
+The deal was due to run until the end of the 2023–24 season, but Hearts cut it short during January 2024.

+On 21 January 2025, Lowry signed for League One club Wycombe Wanderers.

 International career

 Lowry has played youth international football for Scotland at under-16, under-19 and under-21 levels.
 He received his first call-up to the Scotland under-21 squad in May 2022.
 He made his debut for the under-21 team in November 2022, in a friendly against Iceland at Fir Park.